Research Management Committee

 The Deputy Head of Colleges for Research and Scholarship

-The Secretary will normally be the REF Manager.
+The Secretary will normally be a member of Research and Innovation Services

 The Sub-Committee shall normally meet 6 times a year.

-The Research Management sub-committee will ensure the implementation of strategic decisions made by Research Committee, especially where these concern the REF.
-It will also: advise Research Committee on strategic issues emerging from research reviews and the periodic departmental reviews; receive annual reports from URIs and make recommendations about new and continuing URIs; report on strategic patterns and issues in research grant capture performance; consider ways to enhance the academic impact of research, methods of reaching non-traditional audiences, and to enhance Durham as a venue for academic conferences, meetings and fellowships.
+The Research Management Committee will ensure the implementation of strategic decisions made by Research Committee and the REF Strategy Group.
+It will advise Research Committee on strategic issues emerging from research reviews and the periodic departmental reviews; report on strategic patterns and issues in research grant capture; consider ways to enhance the academic impact of research including methods of reaching non-traditional audiences; support engagement activates; develop policies to enhance Durham as a venue for academic conferences and meetings and as a host institution for fellowships.

 Terms of Reference

-a) monitor and report to Research Committee on progress with implementation of policies and strategies agreed at Research Committee;
+a) monitor and report to Research Committee on progress with implementation of policies andstrategies agreed at Research Committee or which support the Research Strategy;

-d) monitor and comment upon grant award data for faculties and departments, and report any strategic issues to Research Committee;
+f) monitor and consider grant award and income data for faculties and departments, and reportany strategic issues to Research Committee;

-i) report on its responsibilities to Research Committee after each meeting.
+k) report on its responsibilities to Research Committee.